kklouzal/Docker_Proxy/squid-flask-proxy/README.md

 Some modern apps work poorly with HTTPS interception (SSL-bump) and/or rely on non-HTTP traffic paths (especially WebRTC media over UDP).
 Common symptoms include sign-in loops, “can’t connect”, blank calls, or meetings failing to start.

 Recommended mitigations (lowest-risk first):
 - Prefer configuring **browser proxy** via a PAC file rather than forcing a global system proxy.
-This project serves a PAC at `/proxy.pac`.
+This project serves a PAC at `/proxy.pac` and includes a PAC Builder UI at `/pac`.
 - If a site/app breaks under SSL-bump (often due to **certificate pinning** or strict TLS behavior), add its domain(s) to the **Exclusions** page.
 Excluded domains are configured to **splice** (no bump) and **not cache**.
 - If you are using `netsh winhttp set proxy ...`, use a **bypass list** for pinned/real-time apps so they go DIRECT (example categories: Teams/Office endpoints, Slack, Webex, Google Meet).
 WinHTTP is used by many non-browser components that may not tolerate interception.
 - Be aware of protocol limits: Squid is an **HTTP proxy**.
 It can proxy HTTP/HTTPS (and WebSockets over HTTP), but it does not proxy arbitrary UDP.
 WebRTC media frequently uses UDP (STUN/TURN), so calls may still require direct UDP egress even when the browser uses an HTTP proxy for signaling.